prantlf/grunt-jsonlint/README.md

 * Supports JSON Schema drafts 04, 06 and 07.
 * Can parse and skip JavaScript-style comments.
 * Can accept single quotes (apostrophes) as string delimiters.
+* Can sort object keys alphabetically.
+* Prefers using the 35x faster native JSON parser, if possible.
 * Depends on up-to-date npm modules with no installation warnings.

 Requires grunt 1.0+ and node 4.0+.